 Day Twenty of Lent: Thursday of the Third Week of Lent – Jeremiah 7

 “Faithfulness has disappeared; the Word itself is vanished from their speech” -Jer 7:38.

 Today’s Lenten Reflection

 Day 20 Lenten Meditation

 There are some aspects of math that dovetail so beautifully with belief in a Creator that even the most brilliant mathematical minds cannot help but wonder.
 One example of this is known as the Fibonacci sequence – the mathematical formula that repeats in nature such as pinecones, sunflowers, seashells, and endless man-made spirals and architectural designs.
 The beauty is not only breathtaking, the mathematics are simply dumbfounding.
 One cannot fathom being faithless in the face of it all – it is simply too powerful, perfect and unexplainable by science.
 All roads thus lead to a simple question: Who set all of this perfection in motion to begin with?
 Fortunately, our Creation Story has been divinely laid out for us in the Book of Genesis.
 Here we are told that our God, the Alpha and the Omega, has existed from the beginning.
 And it doesn’t take long to realize that everything in and around us echoes this history in concrete and infinite ways.

 Today’s suggested penance

 Anonymously pray for and give alms to a charity or mission of your choice.
-Don’t tell anyone about what you plan on doing or have already completed.
+Do not tell anyone about what you plan on doing or have already completed.

 “Behold the true sign of a totally perfect soul: when one has reached the point of giving up his will so completely that he no longer seeks, expects, or desires to do anything but that which God wills” –St. Bernard.

 0 comments on “Day 20 of Lent: Thursday of the Third Week of Lent – Jeremiah 7”